|Author: Jocelyn Hezekiah||The UKAHN Bulletin|

 |Edited by: Sue Hawkins||Volume 9 (1) 2021|

-The following article is an extract from Jocelyn Hezekiah’s iconic book, Breaking the Glass Ceiling: the stories of three Caribbean nurses, originally published by University of West Indies Press, 2001, and now by Trafford Publishing.
+The following article is an extract from Jocelyn Hezekiah’s iconic book, Breaking the Glass Ceiling: the stories of three Caribbean nurses, originally published by University of West Indies Press, 2001, and now by Trafford Publishing, as are the two images.
 The book explores the struggle for indigenous leadership in West Indian nursing, told through the achievements of three leaders in Caribbean nursing, Dame Nita Barrow (1916-1995), Berenice Dolly (1917-2002) and Mary Seivwright (1923-2014).

 This article focuses on the early career of Dame Nita and her inspiring rise from middle class schoolgirl, probationer nurse, to become the first black matron of the University College Hospital of the West Indies.
 It is derived from the Preface, Introduction and Chapter One of Hezekiah’s book, and is reproduced here with the full permission of Jocelyn Hezekiah and the book’s current publisher, Trafford Publishing.
 In order to deliver an article-length piece it was necessary to edit the original somewhat; this task was undertaken, with Jocelyn’s full support, by Sue Hawkins, editor of the UKAHN Bulletin.